 What does EVV mean for members and participants?

-All states have to follow this law, but each state can decide the approach that works best for their members and participants.
-As a result, Wisconsin's EVV solution may look different than it would in other states.
+All states have to follow this law, but each state can decide the plan that works best for their members and participants.
+As a result, Wisconsin’s EVV solution may look different than it does in other states.

 DHS is doing everything we can to make sure this new law does not cause problems for you.
 Your care is always the first priority.

 Our commitment is to:

 - Keep an individual’s choice of a worker.

 - Ensure data is secure and compliant with the Health Insurance Portability and Accountability Act (HIPAA).

 It is important to know that EVV does not:

 - Change how much care you receive.

 - Change the type of care you receive.